 There are, for additional costs of course, both software and equipment that can aid you in this important skill and I encourage you to look into this.
 But first learn to focus manually.
 It's hard, at first to know whether or not an image is focused and it's difficult to achieve that focus in the first place but this skill becomes easier in time and this ability is important for evaluating the performance of any automated equipment you end up using.
 Regardless, be patient and stubborn about focus!
 Demand critical focus of every image and don't compromise.

 Exposure Evaluation Skills - When it comes down to it, deep sky astrophotography is the application of the art of photography in the absence of light.
-What I mean is we're taking a film emulsion or a camera sensor that is sensitive to light and we're asking it to work in the dark.
+What I mean is we're taking a camera sensor that is sensitive to light and we're asking it to work in the dark.
 Anyone with a modicum of common sense would say we're just asking for trouble and they'd be right.
 I know of no more demanding application of photography.